How to Get Youth to Read the Bible

 We want them to have the experience of reading Scripture on their own and talking with friends about it and gaining something from it.

-Small groups are a blast at these sessions, and more importantly, they leave encouraged and excited to open up their Bibles again when they get home.
+Small groups are really at these sessions, and more importantly, they leave encouraged and excited to open up their Bibles again when they get home.

 Beyond doing this once a year, you can incorporate this technique other times throughout the year as well.